pulumi/terraform-provider-vsphere/website/docs/d/tag_category.html.markdown

 page_title: "VMware vSphere: vsphere_tag_category"
 sidebar_current: "docs-vsphere-data-source-tag-category"
 description: |-
   Provides a vSphere tag category data source.
-This can be used to reference tag categories not managed in Terraform.
+This can be used to reference tag categories not managed by this provider.
 ---

 # vsphere\_tag\_category

-The `vsphere_tag_category` data source can be used to reference tag categories that are not managed by Terraform.
-Its attributes are exactly the same as the [`vsphere_tag_category` resource][resource-tag-category], and, like importing, the data source takes a name to search on.
+The `vsphere_tag_category` data source can be used to reference tag categories that are not managed by this provider.
+Its attributes are exactly the same as the `vsphere_tag_category` resource, and, like importing, the data source takes a name to search on.
 The `id` and other attributes are then populated with the data found by the search.

-[resource-tag-category]: /docs/providers/vsphere/r/tag_category.html

 ~> **NOTE:** Tagging support is unsupported on direct ESXi connections and requires vCenter 6.0 or higher.